AldairNunezCA/AldairNunezCA/README.md

 # 👋 Hello, I'm AldairnunezCA!

 Welcome to my corner of the internet!
 I'm a passionate developer with a love for animated movies *specially stop-motion* and video games.
-When I'm not writing code, you can find enjoying a nice videogame, watching a movie, or probably just scrolling through my phone*.
+When I'm not writing code, you can find me enjoying a nice videogame, watching a movie, or probably just scrolling through my phone*.

 ## 🚀 Tech Stack
 I work with a variety of technologies, and I'm always excited to learn more.
 Here are the tools I frequently use: